alvarogarcia7/blog_source/source/_posts/2015-05-06-what-versus-how.markdown

   	* interface / protocol name

 I also got this feeling when reading Clean Code.
 But with this other book the smell is much harder, stronger.
 This same concept is repeated all over the book.
-In our discussions about the book, this concept appears over and over.
+In our discussions about the book, this concept appears again and again.
 I'm thinking of adding a sub-title to the book:

 ```
 Growing Object-Oriented Software, Guided by Tests